Loading...

 So we've got two parent plants here, and therefore they are both involved in producing this offspring.

-It is produced by sexual reproduction.
+It's produced by sexual reproduction.

-Now, that offspring forms through various developmental stages.
+Now that offspring forms through various developmental stages.

-So we can see here that the gametes, the sex cells of the parent plant, are pollen, which is the male gamete, and an ovum, which is the female gamete.
+So we can see here that the gametes, the sex cells of the parent plant are pollen, which is the male gamete and an ovum, which is the female gamete.

-And in their nuclei there, they've got DNA.
+And in their nuclei there they've got DNA.

-And when those two come together during sexual reproduction, we make a seed, and that seed is going to be the offspring of both of those parent plants.
+And when those two come together during sexual reproduction, we make a seed and that seed is going to be the offspring of both of those parent plants.

 So seeds are living organisms.
 Sometimes people don't think that they are because they don't seem to really do very much, but they are living organisms, they're made of cells.

-Now, it might be that in this part of their lifecycle, they don't carry out all of the common processes of living organisms, but at some point in the plant's lifecycle, they will carry out all of those common processes.
+Now, it might be that in this part of their lifecycle, they don't carry out all of the common processes of living organisms, but at some point in their plant's lifecycle, they will carry out all of those common processes.

 So seeds is the first stage in the development of the offspring of a plant, and we can see the stages that it goes through here.

-So we start with gametes, and then they come together in fertilisation, and that happens in the ovary of a plant.
+So we start with gametes and then they come together in fertilization.

 And then a zygote will be formed in the ovary of the plant, which then develops into an embryo.